 We provide worldwide supply chain services, which include international air and ocean services that complement our domestic service offerings.
 Our offerings include heavyweight and small package air services, providing same day (next flight out) air charters, next day a.m./p.m., second day a.m./p.m. as well as time-definite surface transport moves.
-Our non-asset-based business model allows us to use commercial passenger and cargo flights.
-Thus, we have thousands of daily flight options to choose from, and our pickup and delivery network provides us with zip code to zip code coverage throughout North America.
+Our non-asset-based business model allows us to use commercial passenger and cargo flights, thus enabling us to have thousands of daily flight options to choose from, and pickup and delivery network options that provides us with zip code to zip code coverage throughout North America.